Scholars Enlightened Engaged Disrupting Structures

 - Develop and maintain professional relationships with mentors and peers.

-To apply, please submit an application to firstname.lastname@example.org by April 15, 2021.
+To apply, please submit an application to email@example.com by May 31, 2023.
+People that previously participated in the program are welcome to apply again.
+However, priority will be given to first-time participants.
 Your application should include a two-page personal statement that addresses:

-- The level of access you currently have to mentoring
+● What level of access do you currently have to mentoring?

 We also need mentors!

-Are you a NASSS member with a PhD degree, and are committed to cultivating and fostering junior scholars of color?
-Do you enjoy providing effective professional guidance and detailed constructive feedback on junior scholars’ writing?
-Are you willing to maintain professional relationships within a network of junior scholars outside of your home institution?
-Are you willing to expand the intellectual communities of junior scholars from underrepresented communities?
+Are you a NASSS member with a Ph.D. degree, and are committed to cultivating and fostering emergent scholars of color?
+Do you enjoy providing effective professional guidance and detailed constructive feedback on emergent scholars’ writing?
+Are you willing to maintain professional relationships within a network of emergent scholars outside of your home institution?
+Are you willing to expand the intellectual communities of emergent scholars from underrepresented communities?
 Then you could be an excellent mentor in this program!
-If you would like to participate in this program as mentor, please use this Google form to sign up by April 15, 2021 (https://forms.gle/L6mNGSTBPzsXn6da8).
+If you would like to participate in this program as a mentor, please use this Google form to sign up by May 31, 2023 (https://forms.gle/NocS3mKwwwf9mogQ7).
+People that previously mentored in the program are welcome to apply again.
+However, priority will be given to first-time participants.

-To make this program accessible and inclusive, participants and mentors will enjoy one complimentary night (double occupancy) in the conference hotel plus breakfast, lunch and dinner on the day of the pre-conference program.
+To make this program accessible and inclusive, participants and mentors will each enjoy one complimentary night (double occupancy) in the conference hotel, plus breakfast, lunch, and dinner on the day of the pre-conference program.
 Mentors will also receive a modest honorarium.

 For questions or more information about this program, please contact any of the organizing committee members: